JasonLee0404/portfolio/README.md

 change the vite logo and the tag line as well

 write a paragraph for each company you worked at, and the details about the position what technologies you used.
-Front end back end
+Front end back ends

+Making a website responsive means making the component based on percentage, instead of fixed width